hydro-informatics/jupyter-python-course/README.md

-# jupyter-python-course
+# Jupyter Notebooks for Python Lectures

-Jupyter Notebooks for the Python courses
+The Jupyter notebooks provided provided in this repository are the baseline for the Python courses provided on [hydro-informatics.com](https://hydro-informatics.com).